jluebeck/FaNDOM/README.md

 ## Wrapper for SV analysis of assembled contig data
-If you want to run whole the pipeline for detecting SVs on assembled contigs, you can use a python script in "Pythonscript" folder named `wrapper_contigs.py`
+To run whole the pipeline for detecting SVs on assembled contigs, use the python script in the "Pythonscript" folder, `wrapper_contigs.py`
 -  `-q` Path to contigs file in '.cmap' file format.
 -  `-r` Path to reference file.
 It should be in cmap format.
 -  `-f` Absolute Path to foldar that contains executable file of FaNDOM.
 -  `-t` Number of threads.
 -  `-o` Path to a directory for saving all alignments and SV calls.
 -  `-n` Name of alignment files
 -  `-c` Assemble of reference that is used.
-19 for GRCh37(hg19) and 38 for GRCh38(hg38)
+19 for GRCh37 (or hg19) and 38 for GRCh38 (or hg38)
 -  `-m` If you are aligning contigs having more than 300 labels, use mode 1 to preprocess input data and generate shorter contigs, otherwise use mode 2.

 The output of this pipeline is in `-o`directory.
 'SV.txt' Contains structural variants call, 'indel.txt' contains indel calls and alignment file ending with 'final_alignment.xmap' contains final alignment file.